Samgezo/retail-sales-performance-analysis/README.md

 ![Sales Performance Dashboard](images/dashboard_preview.png)

+> 📁 The full interactive Power BI file (`sales_dashboard.pbix`)
+> is available in the `powerbi/` folder of this repository.
+> Download and open in Power BI Desktop to interact with all
+> slicers and filters.

 Dashboard Features

 - **4 KPI Cards** — Revenue, Profit, Margin %, and Total Orders at a glance